Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Discussion

-To conclude, $\epsilon$-PrivateSMOTE emerges as a robust method, providing similar or superior data privacy guarantees compared to traditional and generative methods while simultaneously optimizing predictive performance and significantly reducing computational time and energy consumption in generating new data variants.
-However, we still face some limitations, particularly regarding potential attacks from intruders (inference attacks).
+To conclude, $\epsilon$-PrivateSMOTE emerges as a robust method that provides similar or better privacy guarantees than traditional and generative methods while optimising predictive performance, and exhibiting similar statistical properties with original data.
+Most importantly, it significantly reduces computation time and operates with reduced resource requirements when generating new data variants.
+However, we still face some limitations, especially regarding potential inference-based attacks.
 A further concern is the obfuscation of outliers.
-A data set generated with $\epsilon$-PrivateSMOTE may still contain outliers, which can significantly impact privacy.
-All these potential issues will be studied in future work.
+A data set generated with $\epsilon$-PrivateSMOTE may still contain outliers, which can have significant privacy implications.
+Also, our solution focuses on tabular data and cannot handle other types of data such as images.
+All of these potential issues will be investigated in future work.